muchimi/JoystickGremlinEx/docs/overview.md

 ### Axis gating and processing

-GremlinEx supports several options when it comes to split and manipulate an input axis.
-On the simpler side, GremlinEx provides a stepped axis action to split the input into a number of steps.
-GremlinEx can also, via the vjoy mapper, map an axis to buttons based on position within the range.

-GremlinEx also introduces Gated Axis which enables advanced options to map an input axis.
-Gated Axis lets you define fixed points on an axis called gates.
-Gates create ranges (a section of linear input between two gates).
+GremlinEx supports several axis splitting tools, including the advanced Gated Axis that introduces the notion of gates (fixed points on an axis) and the ranges between them.
+Gates and ranges have their own trigger points.
+Gated axis is aware of when a gate is crossed, the direction the crossing happened, and if the current position is entering or exiting a range, outside a range, or within a range.

-GremlinEx can trigger separate mappings (actios) when the input axis crosses a gate.
-Different actions can be taken depending on how the gate is crossed.
-Ranges also have mappings, two of which are momentary triggers on range entry, range exit, and a linear one for when the input is in range.
+GremlinEx can trigger separate mappings (actions) when the input axis crosses a gate or is within a range.

-Because each Gated Axis trigger has its own mapping, more sophisticated handling of a single axis input can be applied at the subrange level.
+Because each gate or range has its own separate triggers, it allows for very detailed and customized control of mappings at specific points, or within ranges of the axis or slider.

-Gated Axis can be used for example
+#### Gated Axis Examples

 - to implement gates on an axis like on aircraft throttles, such as the F16, A10, Airbus throttle or a turboprop aircraft for flight simulation and helicopter collectives, and thrust reverse mapping.
-- to implement different actions based on the direction of travel when the input crosses a particular point.
+- to trigger different output based on the direction of travel when the input crosses a particular point.
 - to implement multiple response curves on the same axis by section.
 - to split an axis into several non linear ranges, each with its own output curve, scale, direction, including no output/deadzones.
 - to trigger outputs based on the direction of travel on the input, so a trigger passing through a point going up can be different from a trigger of the same point going down.
+- to scale output within a range
+- to setup deadzones or fixed value zones within an axis (no output or fixed output while in range)
+- to support gated hardware or physical detents on input hardware that does not trigger inputs at these locations
+- to implement virtual hardware detents if the hardware does not support physical detents

 ### Axis merging

-GremlinEx's vjoy mapper can merge multiple input axes, including from different devices, and apply min, max, average and sum operations to the merged data.
+GremlinEx's vjoy mapper can merge multiple input axes (two or more) from the same or different devices.
+Each merge can apply a specific calculation such as min, max, average and sum operations to the merged data.
+Scaling of one axis with another is also supported.

 A use-case for this feature is the need to combine two inputs into a single output, such as brake pedal toe-brakes to a single linear axis (used in Star Citizen staffe for example).

 Another use case is to scale one axis with another.

-### Integrates with Elgato Streamdeck, LoupeDeck and any support panels by BitFocus Companion
+### Integrates with Elgato (R) Streamdeck, LoupeDeck and any support panels by BitFocus Companion

 GremlinEx integrates with any control surface supported by [BitFocus Companion](https://bitfocus.io/companion) via the OSC protocol.
 This is a two way communication so GremlinEx can accept OSC messages triggered by Bitfocus Companion, and send messages back to BitFocus Companion to update the panels.
 With this integration, it is possible for GrmelinEx to accept input, and send data back to hardware panels connected locally and on the network.